Fernandez-Trincado/TurbospectrumPy/README.md

 ![Figure 1](https://github.com/Fernandez-Trincado/TurbospectrumPy/blob/master/Abundances2.png)

-Instructions to make spectrum sysnthesis star-to-star and line-to-line:
+Instructions to make spectrum synthesis star-to-star and line-to-line.
+Below for this:
 --
  1. Download the atmosphere model at: